 What would you like our readers to understand about why we’re not hearing from the student?

 Teaching Writer Susanne Paola Antonetta: The virus lockdown is difficult for all of us.
-For our students, lockdown means even more isolation–sitting and sleeping in a tiny space with less than the minimal interaction they’d had before.
-We have minimal contact with the jail right now and some of our folks have been released, often to a very housing-insecure situation.
+For our students, lockdown means even more isolation—sitting and sleeping in a tiny space with less than the minimal interaction they’d had before.
+We have minimal contact with the jail right now and some of our folks have been released, often to a very insecure housing situation.
 Many we will see again, but it’s hard to say when.
-Right now we’re working on send e-deliverable workshop materials to our students.
+Right now, we’re working on sending e-deliverable workshop materials to our students.

 If this broadside were a season, what would it be?